ironsniper1/ClueFinders-4th-Grade---PlayStation-2-Port/README.md

   walkInCAct_anon4: LapTrap anim
 ```

-Inline actions (`add(CharacterAnimAction, "santiago", id)`) are
-auto-wrapped in anonymous queues so the composite can treat all
-children uniformly.

 ### "Limburger" QA cheat

 Typing "Limburger" as the player name on the sign-in screen shortcuts
-the entry-selection path to `callQaCheatScript`, which activates a "QA"
-player account and falls into the teacher panel flow.
+to the teacher panel.
+Discovered through bytecode tracing.

 ### Multi-outcome collision (OMA)

-When the catapult launches a rock, the rock can hit 4 distinct targets
-each with its own handler:
+Catapult rocks can hit 4 distinct targets each with its own handler:

-- `pRockHitWater` - splash, try again
-- `pRockHitStatue` - spawn `RAnimation` with `kRockCracksUpID[activeRock]`
+`pRockHitWater`, `pRockHitStatue` (spawns RAnimation with
-  (different crack anim per rock type!), chain to `pRockHitLocation`
+`kRockCracksUpID[activeRock]` - different crack anim per rock type!),
-- `pRockHitLocation` - evaluates whether math answer matches
-- `pRockStraightUp` - fell back down
+`pRockHitLocation`, `pRockStraightUp`.

 ### Object userData and string operators

-The engine tracks per-object arbitrary data via `userData`.
-Strings like
-`"FIRE_GEM#3"` encode multi-field data in a single property, parsed via:
+Strings like `"FIRE_GEM#3"` encode multi-field data in a single
+property, parsed via:

 - `@` (find): `"#" @ ud` - returns 1-based position of `#` in ud
 - `|` (substring): `ud | 1 | p` - substring from position 1, length p